aymenqabel/Structure-Aware-Antibiotic-Resistance-Classification-Using-Graph-Neural-Networks/README.md

 ```
 ## Usage

 We provide the implementation of the ESM + GNN pipeline.
-The data will be available soon.
+The data is available in this [link](https://www.dropbox.com/s/34k53tcr6maeobb/data.zip?dl=0)
 ```
 python train.py
 ```